SoftUni/Programming-Basics-Book-Python-EN/chapter-03-simple-conditions.md

 # Chapter 3.1.
-Simple conditions
+Simple Conditions

 In the current chapter, we're going to be taking a look at the **conditional constructs in the Python programming language**.
 By implementing these constructs, our program can produce a different output based on a given specific input.
 We will explain the syntax of the conditional operators (**`if`**, **`if-elif`** and **`else`**) by implementing appropriate examples and also we are going to take a look at the range in which a variable lives (its **scope**).
 Finally, we will go over different **debugging** techniques, to follow the programming steps through which our program goes during its run.

-## Number comparison
+## Number Comparison

 In programming, we can compare values through the use of the following **operators**: